 Accepting the Organic Nature of Networks

-1. Jane Wei-Skillern and Sonia Marciano, “The Networked Nonprofit,” Stanford Social Innovation Review, spring 2008.
+- Jane Wei-Skillern and Sonia Marciano, “The Networked Nonprofit,” Stanford Social Innovation Review 6, no. 2 (spring 2008).

-2. Rupert Chisholm, “Developing Interorganizational Networks,” Handbook of Organization Development, SAGE Publications, California, 2008.
+- Rupert F. Chisholm, “Developing Interorganizational Networks,” in Handbook of Organization Development (Thousand Oaks, CA: SAGE Publications, 2008).

-7. Ronald Heifetz, Alexander Grashow, and Marty Linksy, “Leadership in a (Permanent) Crisis,” Harvard Business Review, July-August 2009.
+- Ronald Heifetz, Alexander Grashow, and Marty Linsky, “Leadership in a (Permanent) Crisis,” Harvard Business Review (July-August 2009).

-11. Beth Zemsky and Dave Mann, “Building Organizations in a Movement Moment” and David L. Brown, Mark Leach, and Jane Covey, “Organization Development for Social Change” in Handbook of Organization Development.
+- Beth Zemsky and David Mann, “Building Organizations in a Movement Moment,” Social Policy 28, no. 3 (Spring-Summer 2008): 9–17; David L. Brown, Mark Leach, and Jane Covey, “Organization Development for Social Change” in Handbook of Organization Development.